LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

 Pack dependencies
 -----------------

-Pack dependencies on other packs can be specified using the syntax ``Registry::Pack Operator Version`` where ``Operator`` is a standard term comparison operator as described below.
+Pack dependencies on other packs can be specified using a list of ``Registry::Pack Operator Version`` terms where ``Operator`` is a standard term comparison operator:

-When a pack also depends on a Logtalk or backend version, the name ``logtalk`` or the identifier of the backend can be used in place of ``Registry::Pack`` (see below for the table of backend specifiers).

-When a pack also depends on an operating-system version (e.g. a pack containing shared libraries with executable code), the ``os(Name,Machine)`` compound term can also be used in place of ``Registry::Pack``.
-The operating-system data (name, machine, and version) is queried using the corresponding ``os`` library predicates (see the library documentation for details).

-Dependencies are specified using a list of the following elements:

 -  ``Registry::Pack @>= Version`` - the pack requires a dependency with
    version equal or above the specified one.
 For example,